|©Asian Fisheries Society

 - DO NOT prepare a title page with names of authors and their affiliations.
 Author's names have to be typed during the submission.

-- Abstract can be copied into the space provided or uploaded as a file.
+- Copy and paste the abstract into the space provided and/or upload as a file.

 - The process can be completed intermittently over a few hours or a few days by saving the incomplete sections.
 The data saved can be recalled on logging into the system.